tidehackathon/team-logically/README.md

 After the intially filtering, we use a machine learning model (SBERT) to find the Ground truth claims closest to the tweet/reddit content.

+Chosen because they are pre trained on a large amount of textual data, which has shows a formidable ability of undersrtanding semantic structure and meaning of sentences

 ### Entailment

 Using another machine leardning model (XLNET LARGE) to determine whether the closest ground truth claims to support or contradict the social media claim and attribute a score.

+Chosen because they are pre trained on a large amount of textual data, which has shows a formidable ability of undersrtanding semantic structure and meaning of sentences

 ### Liklihood score